ashan1995/Pixelate/README.md

-# Triangle
+# Pixelate

-Triangle is a project created to explore, experiment, and learn about the graphics pipeline.
+Pixelate is a project created to explore, experiment, and learn about the graphics pipeline.
 It focuses on implementing various graphics techniques and features from scratch using modern OpenGL.

 ## Features